 My break from the blogosphere and time for rest is coming to an end.
 The New Moon in Virgo (in Tropical/Western Astrology, Leo in Sidereal/Vedic Astrology) occurs this coming Wednesday evening or Thursday morning depending on where on the planet you are.
 New Moons symbolize new beginnings, a time for fresh starts, rebirths, and even new perspectives on old goals, wishes, and dreams.
 It is a time for us to express gratitude for the past and to set our intentions for the next phase in our lives.
 As the moon begins to grow, or wax, we too can grow, especially our emotional, intuitive, and unconscious selves, and work towards manifesting our dreams.

 Beginning this month of September as part of my own new growth phase, I am going to begin working through my book, Butterfly Journal, Monthly Contemplations for Spiritual Metamorphosis, and will post some of my entries, if not all, here on Through the Peacock’s Eyes.
 If you are not familiar with it, Butterfly Journal is an interactive journal I created to guide and assist others through both personal and spiritual growth.
-If you’d like to join me on this journey, you can purchase Butterfly Journal for under $10 from Create Space, Amazon, or Barnes & Noble.
+If you’d like to join me on this journey, you can purchase Butterfly Journal from Amazon, or Barnes & Noble.
 Though it is a monthly journal, it can be begun at any time of the year.

 Here is the Introduction to Butterfly Journal: